zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 Manual Access to Request and Response
 -------------------------------------

-You do not need to access the request and response directly most of the time.
-In fact, it is a major design goal of the publisher that most of the time your objects need not even be aware that they are being published on the web.
-However, you have the ability to exert more precise control over reading the request and returning the response.

 Normally published objects access the request and response by listing them in the signature of the published method.
 If this is not possible you can usually use acquisition to get a reference to the